Twistronics of Janus transition metal dichalcogenide bilayers: Introduction

 Transition-metal dichalcogenide layers with different chalcogen atoms on either side of the metal plane \cite{Rodrick_PRB}, referred to as "Janus" layers \cite{Zhang_2017}, have attracted intense interest due to the special properties introduced by the broken mirror symmetry of the corresponding pure layers \cite{Rodrick_PRB}.
 Compared to $\text{MX}_2$ monolayers with $\text{D}_{3v}$ symmetry such as $\text{MoS}_2$, Janus group-VI chalcogenides $\text{MXY}$ ($\text{X}, \text{Y} = \text{S, Se, Te};\;\; \text{X} \neq \text{Y}$) are non-centrosymmetric compounds with $\text{C}_{3v}$ symmetry \cite{Li_2018}.
 The difference in electronegativity between the two chalcogen layers leads to a built-in electric dipole oriented in the out-of-plane direction, generating strong Rashba spin–orbit couplings (SOC).
 Furthermore, the intrinsic electric field provides an additional degree of freedom with which to tune the van der Waals interaction between adjacent layers.
 As such, these systems present new ingredients and properties to the already known tuning knobs available for probing moiré-driven phenomena.

 In this paper, we present results from an $ab \; initio$ continuum model designed for twisted Janus TMDs.
 The model extends the one-band continuum Hamiltonian of Refs.~\cite{Wu_PRL, Angeli_PNAS} to better capture the rich physics of polar TMDs.
 A set of inexpensive bilayer calculations is used to compute the electronic and structural potentials which are then used to include lattice relaxation and compute the bandstructure.
 The effective mass approximation of the band edges is relaxed by the inclusion of a moiré-dependent term.
 The flat bands of these systems are thoroughly analyzed and characterized in terms of the symmetries and centers of the corresponding Wannier orbitals.
 Finally, we create a database of relevant physical parameters that can be used as a reference, to reproduce the continuum model bands of more than a hundred twisted bilayers, and also to guide experimental and theoretical efforts toward those systems which exhibit the most interesting physics.
+Additionally, the models presented in this work can serve as a starting point to study the quantum phases of twisted Janus materials with Hartree-Fock \cite{HF1, HF2, Blason2021, HF3, HF4, Liu_PRR, HF5, HF6, HF7} and exact diagonalization \cite{Duran_PRB, Duran_PRL} techniques, or to derive a small set of Wannier orbitals \cite{Carr_wannier} used in DMRG calculations that treat strong correlations \cite{Kennes_PRB, Xian2021, Kennes2020, Claassen2022, Xian2019, Zaletel_PRB}.

 The work is organized as follows: in Sec. \ref{sec:res} we start by briefly introducing the geometrical features of twisted bilayers.
 In Sec.~\ref{sec:res:ham} we focus on the continuum model Hamiltonian and the methodology employed to obtain its potentials from $ab \;initio$ calculations.
 In Sec. \ref{sec:res:homo} we discuss a set of twisted bilayers in which Rashba SOC is negligible and the moir\'e bands develop emergent symmetries.
 In Sec. \ref{sec:res:hetero} we focus on those bilayers in which Rashba effects are important.
 The last section (Sec. \ref{sec:discuss}) is devoted to discussing some of the exotic physics that could be observed in these systems.
 The parameters that characterize the continuum models of more than a hundred of twisted bilayers are listed in Tables~\ref{tab:homo} and \ref{tab:hetero}.